minerllabs/minerl/docs/source/environments/index.rst

 Action Space
 ------------------

-All environments use the same action space, which is a dictionary containing a multitude of different actions.
+Most environments use the same action space, which is a dictionary containing a multitude of different actions.
 Note that :code:`Discrete` and :code:`Box` are actions spaces defined by Gym.